digital-fabric/polyphony/docs/advanced-io.md

 into memory, in order to send it to a TCP connection.

 In order to use `splice`, at least one of the file descriptors involved needs to be a pipe.
 This is because in Linux, pipes are actually kernel buffers.
-The normal way of using splice is that first you splice data from the source fd to the pipe (to its *write* fd), and then you splice data from the pipe (from its *read* fd) to the destination fd.
+The idea is that you first move data from a source fd into a kernel buffer, then you move data from the kernel buffer to the destination fd.
+In some cases, this lets the Linux kernel completely avoid having to copy data in order to move it from the source to the destination.
+So the normal way of using splice is that first you splice data from the source fd to the pipe (to its *write* fd), and then you splice data from the pipe (from its *read* fd) to the destination fd.

-Here's how we do splicing using Polyphony:
+Here's how you can use splice with Polyphony:

 ```ruby
 def send_file_using_splice(src, dest)